paseo-network/paseo-action-submission/pas/PAS-2-core-support-model.md

 - **Weekly Updates** : Written summary about what update was done during the week.
 - **Monthly Reporting** :Written Blog Format summary about what happened during the current month.

+### PAS README Update.

+The PR for the PAS proposal must include the update to the README.md where all the PAS documents are listed.

+## Copyright
+Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).